ai4reason/public/SMT2021/README.md

 This folder contains accompanying materials for the paper:

-_J.Jakubův, M.Janota, A.Reynolds_: Characteristic Subsets of SMT-LIB Benchmarks, 2021.
+_J.
+Jakubův, M. Janota, A. Reynolds_: Characteristic Subsets of SMT-LIB Benchmarks, 2021.

 accepted for the [SMT'21 Workshop](http://smt-workshop.cs.uiowa.edu/2021/).